rusthon/Rusthon/README.rst

 passing each method callback to JavaScript might become inefficient.
 If you want to pass the PythonJS instance itself and have its methods callable from JavaScript, you can do this now simply by passing the instance.
-This only works with property getter/setters.

 Example::